surma/surma.dev/content/things/rust-to-webassembly.md

   [dependencies]
 |||

 Without setting the crate type to `cdylib`, the Rust compiler would emit a `.rlib` file, which is Rust’s unstable library format that may change from Rust release to Rust release.
-While `cdylib` implies a dynamic library that is C-compatible, I suspect it really just stands for “use the interoperable format, or something to that effect.
+While `cdylib` implies a dynamic library that is C-compatible, I suspect it really just stands for “use the interoperable format”, or something to that effect.

 For now, we'll work with the default function that Cargo generates when creating a new library: